nasa9084/slides/PITCHME.md

 - `Alias`
 - `WantedBy`/`RequiredBy`
-  + symlink is created in the .wants/ or .requires/ dir
+  + symlink is created in .wants/ or .requires/ dir
   + usually, specify some target

 +++